bgeils/bgeils.github.io/portfolio.md

 After weighing my options, I canceled the trip.
 I spent the subsequent months absorbing as much knowledge as I could in order to work towards my “dream job” at Google.
 This goal faded over time as I fully understood my potential within the field.
 Studying computer science for those three months, I learned something more than just the most efficient way to traverse a binary tree.
 I understood how I could affect global systems such as energy markets.

-With a desire to gain a technology-focused internship, I booked a flight to UCLA to attend their career fair.
+With a desire to gain a CS-focused internship, I booked a flight to UCLA to attend their career fair.
 I received an email as I boarded my flight from UCLA’s career staff stating I was not to attend the fair unless I was an enrolled UCLA student.
 The wheels sputtered up and I was on my way to California from small-town Iowa.
-Through some perseverance and a bit of luck, I was able to get into the fair and landed interviews over the next few months with Palantir, Google, Microsoft, American Express, IBM, SpaceX and Bloomberg.
+Through some perseverance and a bit of luck, I was able to sneak into the fair and landed interviews over the next few months with Palantir, Google, Microsoft, American Express, IBM, SpaceX and Bloomberg.

 I wrote a blog post shortly after [here](http://brendongeils.com/Following-passions/){:target="_blank"}.